The Hu

-The Hu (stylized as The HU; pronounced as "the who") is a Mongolian folk metal band formed in 2016 in Ulaanbaatar.
+The Hu (pronounced as "the who") is a Mongolian folk metal band formed in 2016 in Ulaanbaatar.
 Incorporating traditional Mongolian instrumentation, including the morin khuur, the tovshuur, and throat singing, the band calls their style of music "hunnu rock", a term inspired by the Xiongnu, an ancient nomadic empire based in Mongolia proper, known as Hünnü in Mongolian.
 Some of the band's lyrics include old Mongolian war cries and poetry in the Mongolian language.

 The Hu consists of Galbadrakh "Gala" Tsendbaatar, Nyamjantsan "Jaya" Galsanjamts, Enkhsaikhan "Enkush" Batjargal, and Temuulen "Temka" Naranbaatar.
-They have released the studio albums The Gereg (2019) and Rumble of Thunder (2022).
+They have released the studio albums The Gereg (2019), Rumble of Thunder (2022), and Hun (2026).

 History

 Beginnings: 2016–2019

 The four members of the Hu (Enkhsaikhan "Enkush" Batjargal, Nyamjantsan "Jaya" Galsanjamts, Temuulen "Temka" Naranbaatar, Galbadrakh "Gala" Tsendbaatar) studied at the Mongolian State Music and Dance Conservatory, practicing throat singing and traditional Mongolian music.
 The singer Bayarmagnai "Dashka" Dashdondog formed the band in 2016 as their producer and songwriter, selecting students from the conservatory.
 With an interest in trying something new and a genre of heavy metal music previously banned from the country, they incorporated traditional instruments and drew inspiration from the Hunnu empire in a style they called "Hunnu rock".
 The band adopted the name the Hu (Mongolian for "human beings").

 We took the name because of the inclusive nature.
 It's not about being Mongolian; it's about being human.